Academic Catalog

 2 Credit Hours

 Theory and applications of direct and alternating current motors and generators; armature winding, field winding, induced voltage, types of AC, DC machines, parallel operation, speed regulation, power factor, efficiency and losses.
-(2 lecture)

 ELEC 225L ELECTRICAL MACHINERY LAB